 Yellow Highlighting: A row will be highlighted yellow where Your Value is either below the 10th percentile or above the 90th percentile for the Comparator Group you have selected.

 Red Highlighting: A row will be highlighted in red where Your Percentile for that row is 20 percentiles higher or low than your average percentile.
 These red highlighted rows indicate areas of your business that might be out of the step with the rest.

 Calculated Metrics: This section includes five ratios, calculated from your data, and compared against your comparison group.
-By clicking the icon, you can see how these are calculated.
+By hovering the mouse over the icon, you can see how these are calculated.

 Debt to Assets Ratio: = Total Liabilities divided by Total Assets The higher the number, the greater the financial risk.